 e) Sale of Our Business: We may transfer our databases containing your personal information if we sell our business or part of it.
 In such circumstances, we will notify you of any change in ownership.

 f) Website: We may also use information we collect about you to ensure that content from the site is presented in the most effective manner for you and for your computer.
-We will also use the information to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you.
+We will also use the information to measure or understand the effectiveness of advertising we send to you and others, and to deliver relevant advertising to you.
 We may also match the data collected from our website with third party data to produce aggregated statistics and / or to personalise the website.

-g) Statistical Analysis: We and the credit reference agencies and fraud prevention agencies may also use your record and those of any director, shareholder, member, partner, employee or anyone financially associated with the application (e.g. a guarantor) for statistical analysis about credit and about insurance and fraud.
+g) Statistical Analysis: We and the credit reference agencies and fraud prevention agencies may use your record and those of any director, shareholder, member, partner, employee or anyone financially associated with the application (e.g. a guarantor) for statistical analysis about credit and about insurance and fraud.
 We shall also be entitled to collect, publish and otherwise use site analysis statistics and aggregated user data as we deem appropriate provided that you or anyone else as an individual cannot be identified from such statistics and aggregated data.

 h) Customer Satisfaction Surveys: We may also use your information in relation to customer satisfaction surveys or offers of both our current and future products or services.